rails-sqlserver/activerecord-sqlserver-adapter/RUNNING_UNIT_TESTS.md

 Default testing uses DBLIB with TinyTDS.

 * Setup two databases in SQL Server, [activerecord_unittest] and [activerecord_unittest2]
-* Create a [rails] user with an empty password and give it a Server Role of sysadmin to both DBs.
+* Create a [rails] user with an empty password and give it a [db_owner] role to both DBs.
+Some tests require a server role of [sysadmin] too.
   - http://twitpic.com/9bsiyp/full
   - http://twitpic.com/9bsj7z/full
   - http://twitpic.com/9bsjdx/full